noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 Figure 1 shows the measured and predicted
 ###### Trends, patterns or relationships
 In the 'Dry, Current' column, it can be observed that $CO_2$ is the largest components in emissions and is present in all fuel blends.
 However, the amount of $CO_2$ in each fuel's emissions varies significantly.
-Regular Unleaded Gasoline releases over 500 grams $CO_2$ per mile while E95 only produces
+Regular Unleaded Gasoline releases over 500 grams $CO_2$ per mile while E95 releases less than 400 grams.

-it can be observed that as the amount of ethanol added to the fuel increases, the number of grams of $CO_2$ produced per mile decreases proportionally.

 Clearly as the ethanol content of the fuel increases, the amount of $CO_2$ present in emissions decreases.

 ###### Limitations
+- Assumed that amount of $CO_2$ released in production remains constant.
+-

 ##### *Analysis 2* of qualitative and quantitative data that identifies